 - The survey company verifies your account details.

-- Your payment gets processed (in batch with other payments being issued).
+- Your payment gets processed (in batches with other payments being issued).

 - Payment is sent to you – by electronic means or in the mail – depending on the method you selected.